 To find out the name and address of the person who has parked their vehicle on your land without permission, you or a vehicle removal operator acting on your behalf, may request this information from the parish in which the vehicle is located.
 There may be a cost for this.

 The parish will decide whether to provide you with this information.
 Your request may be refused if the parish doesn’t think the request for information will be used for its intended purpose.

-Once the parish has provided you with this information, they will serve a notice on the vehicle owner.
+If the Parish does decline your request they must instead serve a notice directly on the vehicle owner.

 Place a notice in the Gazette

 If you cannot get in contact with the vehicle owner, you need to place a notice in the Gazette by going to our submit a Jersey Gazette notice page.

 Once you have covered your costs any additional proceeds are payable within 1 year to the person the vehicle would have belonged to, if it was not sold or disposed of.